w3c/wai-curricula/content/content-author/structure.md

 Introduce navigation and orientation methods that enable people with disabilities to orient themselves and navigate through content.
 These include a correct reading order, a table of contents, footnotes, and methods for users to move back and forth through long passages of text.

 Authoring tools may not produce accessible navigation and orientation methods.
-When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make navigation andd orientation methods accessible.
+When this occurs, different team members, including content authors, designers, and developers, need to collaborate to make navigation and GGGorientation methods accessible.

 #### Learning Outcomes for Topic